nubianvr-source/ProjectKonko/README.md

 ## A Note about Asset Sources

-Assets for this project were design and created by the Lime X Honey (link to their social media page can be placed here) team, and (we state the permission of reusability here)
+Assets for this project were design and created by the Lime X Honey (https://www.behance.net/limexhoney) team, and (we state the permission of reusability here)
 Project Structure
 Project structure is split into various graphical elements, gameplay prefabs, materials and textures, the primary scene, and scripts.
 ##### Environment